 BULLSEYE SHOOTING

-It takes a lot of training, practice and natural ability to just be a mediocre shooter competing at the Camp Perry matches.
+It takes a lot of training, practice and natural ability to become even a mediocre shooter competing at the Camp Perry matches.
 It takes a great deal more to be able to place in the top ten percent.
 Bullseye shooting tends to make the bullseye shooter fanatic about the accuracy of his gun.
-After all, without an accurate gun what good is natural ability and hard work?
+After all without an accurate gun what good is natural ability and hard work?
 Bullseye shooting requires guns that are either top of the line and or accurized which can be an expensive process.
 Reloading for bullseye shooting is detailed and precise as to brand and weight of powder, crimp, bullet maker and assembly.
 The guns and ammo are usually tested in a machine rest such as the Ransom Rest to be certain that they meet the standards of bullseye accuracy.

-Top Bullseye shooters are also fanatic about training and understanding the mechanics of the perfect shot.
-They spend hours dry firing and actual practice on the range.
+Shooting bullseye also tends to make the shooter a fanatic about training and understanding the mechanics of the perfect shot.
+The shooter spends hours dry firing and actual practice on the range.

 Almost any make gun will shoot 4-6 inch 50 yard groups using a Ransom Rest or 6-8 inch groups using sand bags.
 This level of accuracy is sufficient for most bullseye shooters.
 So why waste time and money on guns and ammo.
-Some shooters understand this using the phrase "The gun shoots better than me."
-But few shooters understand to what extent this is true.
+Some shooters understand this using the phrase " The gun shoots better than me."
+But few shooters understand to what extent this true.

 Home